Skip to main content

 If a new Appointedd store has been created without a SAML connection, the Store Manager will not have visibility of the store, unless they switch to login via email and password.

-Fix 1: make sure the new store has SAML connected
+Fix 1: contact your Account Manager and make sure the new store has SAML connected.

-Fix 2: disable access via email and password to all users in the SAML configuration.
+Fix 2: disable access via email and password for all users in the SAML configuration to force SAML SSO login only.
 This can only be controlled by the Super User.

 Summary

-To summarise, all Admins, whether SAML enabled or not, can view the list of users in the Console, and add new users.
+All Administrators, whether SAML enabled or not, can view the list of users in the Console.
+They can add new users, but they can only amend and delete if they're part of the same account.

 Non-SAML Admins cannot: